sisoje/swiftui-uitests/README.md

 > Snapshot testing, but for actions.

 A starter template for SwiftUI UI interaction testing.
 Clone it, drop it into your project, and customize it to test your views.
-Tests define views as codable structs, user interactions are captured as text logs, and tests verify the logs match saved snapshots.
+Tests define views as codable structs, user interactions are captured as text snapshots, and tests verify the snapshots match saved ones.

 ## Snapshot Testing

 This is **interaction snapshot testing**:

-1. First run: Test executes, interactions are logged to a file (snapshot is created)
+1. First run: Test executes, interactions are logged to a text file (snapshot is created)
-2. Test is skipped with "generating new log"
+2. Test is skipped with "generating new snapshot"
-3. Subsequent runs: New log is compared against the saved snapshot
+3. Subsequent runs: New snapshot is compared against the saved one
-4. Test fails if logs don't match (behavior changed)
+4. Test fails if snapshots don't match (behavior changed)

-Similar to Jest snapshots or Swift Snapshot Testing, but for **user interaction logs** instead of visual/data output.
+Similar to Jest snapshots or Swift Snapshot Testing, but for **user interactions** instead of visual/data output.

 ## How It Works

 1. Tests define `TestView` with a `ViewBody` (e.g., `.button(text: "demo")`)
 2. App launches with the view passed via environment variable
-3. UI interactions (taps, etc.) write to log files
+3. UI interactions (taps, swipes, state changes, lifecycle events like `onAppear`) write to text snapshot files
-4. Tests compare generated logs against saved snapshots
+4. On teardown, tests compare generated snapshots against saved ones

 ## Usage